-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information on our school website and dojo page and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children. - Share what you are asking children to do online including which sites they might access.
+- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information on our school website and through existing communication channels class dojo and newsletters - Offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children.
+(Smoothwall) - Share what you are asking children to do online including which sites they might access via class curriculum information sheets - Who from the school will be interacting with their child online